-FLOVENT DISKUS (fluticasone propionate) is indicated for the maintenance treatment of asthma as prophylactic therapy in adult and pediatric patients 4 years of age and older.
+FLOVENT® DISKUS® is indicated for the maintenance treatment of asthma as prophylactic therapy in patients aged 4 years and older.
 It is also indicated for patients requiring oral corticosteroid therapy for asthma.
 Many of these patients may be able to reduce or eliminate their requirement for oral corticosteroids over time.

-FLOVENT DISKUS (fluticasone propionate) is NOT indicated for the relief of acute bronchospasm.
+FLOVENT DISKUS is NOT indicated for the relief of acute bronchospasm.

 DOSAGE AND ADMINISTRATION

-The recommended starting dosage and the highest recommended dosage of FLOVENT DISKUS (fluticasone propionate) , based on prior asthma therapy, are listed in Table 2.
+The recommended starting dosage and the highest recommended dosage of FLOVENT DISKUS, based on prior asthma therapy, are listed in Table 1.

 NOTE: In all patients, it is desirable to titrate to the lowest effective dosage once asthma stability is achieved.